RuanJY/HK_MEMS_Dataset/README.md

 # HK_MEMS_Dataset
-a Multi-LiDAR dataset on Extreme Mapping Scnarios
+a Multi-LiDAR dataset on Extreme Mapping Scenarios